Jumio/mobile-cordova/demo/README.md

 ## Usage

-Update your SDK credentials in www/js/index.js and run the following commands.
+Update your SDK credentials in `www/js/index.js` and run the following commands:

 ```
 cordova plugin add --link ../
 cordova prepare
 ```
-## Android specific
+### Android-specific

-Navigate to platforms/android/build.gradle and replace the generated buildscript with the following.
+Navigate to `platforms/android/build.gradle` and replace the generated buildscript with the following.

 ```
 buildscript {